jamwalshah/surya_pg_dbda/module_5_BigDataTechnologies/BigDataTechnologies_Notes Surya/Day 09 - BigDataTechnologies.md

     ![sudo-adduser-hduser-sudo](../content_BigDataTechnologies/sudo-adduser-hduser-sudo.png)

-- Now the `hduser` has root priviledge, we can move the hadoop installation to `/usr/local/hadoop` without any problem
+- Now the `hduser` has root privilege, we can move the hadoop installation to `/usr/local/hadoop` without any problem
 - Now, switch back to user `hduser`

     ```bash